-The Bureau of Labor Statistics (BLS) conducts the CES survey, collecting data each month on employment, hours, and earnings from a sample of nonagricultural establishments.
-The sample includes about 131,000 businesses and government agencies, representing approximately 670,000 individual worksites drawn from a sampling frame of roughly 10.7 million unemployment insurance (UI) tax records.
+The U.S. Bureau of Labor Statistics (BLS) conducts the CES survey, collecting data each month on employment, hours, and earnings from a sample of nonagricultural establishments.
+The sample includes about 122,000 businesses and government agencies, representing approximately 666,000 individual worksites drawn from a sampling frame of roughly 11.0 million unemployment insurance (UI) tax records.
 The active CES sample includes approximately one-third of all nonfarm payroll jobs.
 From these data, the CES-N program prepares and publishes a large number of employment, hours, and earnings series in considerable industry detail for the nation.
 CES-N data are available at www.bls.gov/ces/home.htm.

-All CES-N data on employment, hours, and earnings are classified in accordance with the 2017 North American Industry Classification System (NAICS), specified by the U.S. Office of Management and Budget (OMB) through its Economic Classification Policy Committee, with representatives from the Bureau of Labor Statistics, the Bureau of the Census, and the Bureau of Economic Analysis.
+All CES-N data on employment, hours, and earnings are classified in accordance with the 2022 North American Industry Classification System (NAICS), specified by the U.S. Office of Management and Budget (OMB) through its Economic Classification Policy Committee, with representatives from the Bureau of Labor Statistics, the Census Bureau, and the Bureau of Economic Analysis.
 The committee, along with representatives from Canada and Mexico, reviews and updates the NAICS structure every 5 years.
 The shared classification system allows for direct comparisons of economic data by industry across the three countries.

-Establishments are classified into industries on the basis of their primary activity.
+Establishments are classified into industries based on their primary activity.
 NAICS classifies together establishments that use comparable capital equipment, labor, and raw material inputs.
 BLS collects this information on a supplement to the quarterly unemployment insurance tax reports filed by employers.

 NAICS is a 2- through 6-digit hierarchical classification system, offering five levels of detail.
 Each digit in the code is part of a series of progressively narrower categories, and the more digits in the code signify greater classification detail.
 The first two digits designate the economic sector, the third digit designates the subsector, the fourth digit designates the industry group, the fifth digit designates the NAICS industry, and the sixth digit designates the national industry.
 The 5-digit NAICS code is the level at which there is comparability in code and definitions for most of the NAICS sectors across the United States, Canada, and Mexico.
 The 6-digit level allows for the United States, Canada, and Mexico each to have country-specific detail.